 I have been associated with the charity since 2000 and became Chair of the Trustees in July 2014.
+In January 2020 after the completion of the Mid Essex Support Centre building work I decided to step down and hand over the reins to Ben Schneider.
+Happily I am remaining as one of the Trustees of HRCC.
 My business experience covered sales, marketing, general management and company direction before I became a university senior lecturer, specialising in online management.

 I was invited to join the Board of Trustees in February 2013 after my mum’s second diagnosis of cancer, and her joining one of the HRCC clinical drug trials.
 Mum had also accessed the charities fantastic support centre at Rochelle House in 1999 when she was recovering from breast cancer.